 Customer Complaint Procedure

-In the unlikely event of a complaint about one of our members, The Guild provides consumers with access to a FREE independent dispute resolution service in respect of customer complaints against our members.
+In the unlikely event of a complaint about one of our members, customers of Guild members are entitled to free access to an independent Alternative Dispute Resolution (ADR) service.

 Where to complain?

-In the first instance, any complaint should be addressed in writing directly to our member so that they are given every reasonable opportunity of resolving the matter.
+In the first instance any complaint should be addressed, in writing, directly to The Remover so that they are given every reasonable opportunity of resolving the matter internally.
+Under the Guild Code of Practice The Remover then has 10 working days in which to provide a response.

-What type of complaint are we able to investigate?
+What type of complaint are RIOS able to investigate?

 - Breach of contract (eg a failure to provide a service contracted or charges over and above what was agreed/contracted).